datamesh-manager/integration-aws/README.md

 The infrastructure is set up by using Terraform.

 ## Limitations
-- We do not handle deleted data contracts.
-So make sure to deactivate data contracts before deleting them.
+- We do not handle deleted data usage agreements.
+So make sure to deactivate data usage agreements before deleting them.
 Otherwise, permissions will be kept existent.
 - Not all kinds of output ports are supported at this point.
 Currently, we support the following:
   - S3 Buckets
   - Glue Tables (accessed by using Athena)